Shijie-Xia/Fudan-VDS/README.md

     ``` bash
     python ./code/server.py
     ```
     You will get an IP address of the server.
 Modify the corresponding part in `./code/client.py`.

     ```python
     # Modify the IP and PORT according to the server
     IP = 'the IP of the server'
     PORT = 'the port of the server'
     client.connect((IP, PORT))
     ```
     Run the program in client and open the computer game.
 Enjoy it!

-    ``` bash
+    ```bash
-    python ./code/client .py
+    python ./code/client.py
     ```